 Connective tissues and cartilage will chew down safer and digest quicker, so the risk of digestive issues from chews like bully sticks or tendons is much lower.

 Want to learn more about bully sticks?
 Check out What are Bully Sticks: The Facts, Myths, and Nutrition.

 There is one pretty simple rule to keep in mind when you are picking a natural chew for your dog: It’s very difficult to go too big, and very easy to go too small.
 Offering your dog a chew that is too small is a recipe for a choking hazard or bowel obstruction.

 Dogs get excited about their chews, and they don’t have the forethought to know that swallowing a big chunk of bone or yak cheese may not pass the way they thought it would.
 Stick to larger chews, and remove the chew when it becomes small enough to be a risk.

 4. Supervise Your Pet

 We recommend that you monitor your pet whenever they are chewing on a toy or treat, no matter the type.
 Even the safest chews can be a choking risk if your dog tries to bite it the wrong way or swallow too quickly.

-If you leave your pet unattended while they are chewing, make sure that you are comfortable with the way that they chew that type of treat.
+Even if you are comfortable with the way that your dog chew that type of treat, it's always better to be safe than sorry.
 Whenever you introduce a new treat, monitor to make sure that they are chewing safely.